- Gender and Relationships»

 - Prepare a pack of newborn diaper, clothes for your little one/s like mittens, bonnet, pants and shirt, receiving blanket, washcloth, and towel.

 - Bath soap like Cethaphil and isopopyl alcohol are must-haves.
-The baby’s immune system is still week in the first few months of life.
+The baby’s immune system is still weak in the first few months of life.
 Washing of hands and disinfecting it with alcohol before handling the baby is a must.
 Baby’s need not to be bathe every day, but make sure that the baby is clean by washing the whole body with a hypoallergenic soap.

 - Do not forget to bring your important documents like your pregnancy journal and lab results.